 HOW LONG TO BRINE

-The length of time meat soaks in a flavour brine depends on the type of meat and its size, as well as the amount of salt used in the brine—the saltier the brine mixture, the shorter the soaking time.
+The length of time meat soaks in a flavor brine depends on the type of meat and its size, as well as the amount of salt used in the brine—the saltier the brine mixture, the shorter the soaking time.
 Here are common brining times found in recipes:

 It is possible to end up with meat that’s too salty for your taste, so you may want to brine on the low end of the time range to see how it turns out.
 You can always brine longer next time, but there’s no way to salvage a piece of meat that’s been brined too long.